renec-chain/renec/docs/src/developing/clients/rust-api.md

 Some important crates:

-- [`solana-program`] &mdash; Imported by programs running on Solana, compiled to BPF.
-This crate contains many fundamental data types and is re-exported from [`solana-sdk`], which cannot be imported from a Solana program.
+- [`solana-program`] &mdash; Imported by programs running on Renec, compiled to BPF.
+This crate contains many fundamental data types and is re-exported from [`solana-sdk`], which cannot be imported from a Renec program.

 - [`solana-sdk`] &mdash; The basic off-chain SDK, it re-exports [`solana-program`] and adds more APIs on top of that.
-Most Solana programs that do not run on-chain will import this.
+Most Renec programs that do not run on-chain will import this.

-- [`solana-client`] &mdash; For interacting with a Solana node via the [JSON RPC API](jsonrpc-api).
+- [`solana-client`] &mdash; For interacting with a Renec node via the [JSON RPC API](jsonrpc-api).

 - [`solana-cli-config`] &mdash; Loading and saving the Solana CLI configuration file.

-- [`solana-clap-utils`] &mdash; Routines for setting up a CLI, using [`clap`], as used by the main Solana CLI.
-Includes functions for loading all types of signers supported by the CLI.
+- [`solana-clap-utils`] &mdash; Routines for setting up a CLI, using [`clap`], as used by the main Renec CLI.

 [`solana-program`]: https://docs.rs/solana-program
 [`solana-sdk`]: https://docs.rs/solana-sdk